-The Workshop in Ancient and Contemporary Philosophy meets several times throughout the academic year for the discussion of work in progress.
-The first sequence of sessions takes place during the academic year 2016/17, with meetings devoted to ancient and contemporary ethics, social/political philosophy, metaphysics, and skepticism.
-The dates are firm, exact times and room(s) TBD.
-For questions please follow this link.
+The first sequence of sessions took place during the academic year 2016/17, with meetings devoted to ancient and contemporary ethics, social/political philosophy, metaphysics, and skepticism.

 Friday October 7: Workshop in Ancient and Contemporary Ethics

 Work-in-progress presentations by Columbia PhD candidates Giulia Bonasio, Zachary Herz, Sam McVane, and Christine Susienka with comments by Thimo Heisenberg (Columbia), Natalie Hejduk (Columbia), and Isabel Kaeslin (Columbia)

 Friday October 21: Sextus Empiricus, Against the Arithmeticians